ticketonrails/ruby-sdk/README.md

 Parameters: None.
 The ticket id is specifies in the url.

-Response: json response with the seleccted ticket details.
+Response: json response with the selected ticket details.

 	{
 		"ticket":